Meditation purists say that you need to sit up with a straight spine to properly meditate.

 If you’d told me a couple of years ago that I would not only be meditating almost daily, but that I would think it was really important for my mental health and ability to focus…. well, I think I would have laughed at you.

 There is no way I could have started my meditation practice if I didn’t meditate lying down.
-And some days, it still is all I can manage.
+So it can be a great way to start a meditation habit.

 Meditation is a big part of my learning to feel and care for my body.
 I’m hoping to continue my meditation practice for many years.